TIBCOSoftware/tci-flogo/samples/app-dev/grpc-client-server/readme.md

 ![Sample Response](../import-screenshots/grpc_app_running.png)

-Another option, If you want to test the sample in the Flow tester then follow below instructions:
+Another option, Once your gRPC service is running, you can also test the sample in the Flow tester then follow below instructions:

 In the flow, click on Test Button -> create Launch configuration -> provide values in path params and query params -> click Next button -> click on Run